 The following boilerplate may be used in the Facilities section of NSF/NIH/etc funding proposals as needed.
 Make sure only to include sections that describe services you intend to use.

 The UC San Diego data communications network is a high-speed network with a redundant 10GE backbone serving building switches at 10Gbps and 1Gbps.
 The UCSD network connects more than 200 buildings and includes more than 900 edge switches and 65,000 ports.
 All desktop ports are 1Gbps capable, with 10Gbps connections (dedicated if necessary) available to research applications on request.
-The UCSD network is IPv6-capable, with IPv6 available on request for individual VLANs and routed to the Internet.
+The UC San Diego network is IPv6-capable, with IPv6 available on request for individual VLANs and routed to the Internet.

 The campus also provides ubiquitous 802.11n wireless service with over 3500 wireless access points, secured with WPA2-Enterprise using 802.1x for access control.

 UC San Diego is redundantly connected to the California Research and Education

 Colocation services provided by the San Diego Supercomputer Center are designed to be a cost-effective hosting solution for researcher purchased computer and storage equipment leveraging historical UC investments and economies-of-scale.
 The environmentally controlled data centers span 19,000 square feet and have a total power capacity of 13 Megawatts.
 Interior and exterior security systems include two-factor authentication to both the host building and data centers as well as a 120-camera digital security system.
 Operations staff is available 24/7/365 to provide remote hands assistance, monitor critical and customer systems, facility oversight, and quick response to any data center event.
 Emergency power systems, Uninterruptible Power Supply (UPS) and diesel